 The installation of the Bleepa solutions on site has led to a more efficient, streamlined process for identifying patients that indicate positive results for TB.

-Nearly 600 patients were screened in the first five months following the launch of the TB screening pilot with the Evangelical Hospital Khariar in March 2022.
+Nearly 2,000 patients have been screened since the the launch of the TB screening pilot with the Evangelical Hospital Khariar in March 2022.

 This means those patients identified can begin treatment pathways immediately without diagnostic delays.